kittyfishfrommars/grav-theme-oxygen/README.md

 #### Enable site-wide indexing

-For a granular approach to indexing per page, please refer to Grav's [#page-options].

 By default Oxygen additionally instructs [search engines](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag) to not index any content, so you can setup your new site in your own time.
 Once you are ready to go live you have two ways to remove the `noindex` meta tag:

 **Method 1: Admin Panel**